aGomez1241/post-install-config/README.md

 <img src="https://i.imgur.com/sGgVgeS.png"/>
 </p>
 <p>
-From the Agents Panel go to teams and create Level II Support and add the agent you created to that team.
+From the Agents panel go to teams and create Level II Support and add the agent you created to that team.
 </p>
 <br />